 Synopsis: Bart is mesmerized when he sees a commercial for the new BoneStorm fighting game and immediately adds it to the top of his Christmas list.
 When his suggestion to his mother about buying the game doesn’t go over well, Bart decides to simply steal the game from a local electronics store.
 When Bart is caught stealing, he not only misses out on BoneStorm, but he has to deal with the consequences of his unhappy parents.

 Why It’s Great: While Bart may not get his hands on BoneStorm, his nerdy best friend Milhouse does.
 “This is great!
 And I’ll I’ve done is enter my name!
 Thrillhouse!”
 Milhouse says to himself, and we see that all he could fit was THRILLHO.
-Still makes me laugh.
-Bart’s reluctant excitement at receiving Lee Carvallo’s Putting Challenge also hits home for any kid who didn’t get the game he had hoped for.
+A classic Simpsons gag if ever there was one.
+Bart’s reluctant excitement at receiving Lee Carvallo’s Putting Challenge also hits home for any kid who didn’t get the game they had hoped for.

 Regular Show: Season 3, Episode 19 “Video Game Wizards”

 Synopsis: Anthropomorphic pals Mordecai and Rigby spy a new commercial (this seems to be trend) for the Game Inferno Tournament, which is coming to a local mall.
 The prize?
 The unreleased Maximum Glove.
 When Rigby suggests they enter together, Mordecai reluctantly tells him that he has already entered with groundskeeper pal Skips.
-Rigby, feelings hurt for not being first pick, tags along to the tournament where things aren’t what they seem.
+Rigby, feelings hurt for not being first pick, decides to tags along anyway, agrivating everyone in the process.
+In Regular Show fashion the tournament turns out to be linked to some insane otherworldly adventure.

 Why It’s Great: This whole episode is basically a long joke about the horrible gaming movie The Wizard, starring Fred Savage as a boy traveling across the country to a gaming tournament.
 Even the Maximum Glove turns out to be a piece of garbage, much like the epic flop that was Nintendo’s Power Glove.
 The mixtape Rigby made is full of lyrics like, “Why do friends, not pick their friends to enter a video game competition with them?” is side-splittingly hateful and awkward.